Oman_View of the Sayq canyon and plateau.

 Oman Air

 The flagship airline of the Sultanate of Oman, Oman Air operates a daily flight from Paris Charles de Gaulle Outbound: night flight and Return: day flight.
-It operates international flights from the capital Muscat to over 40 destinations around the world, including Asia.
+It operates international flights from the capital Muscat to more than 40 destinations worldwide, including Asia.

-The economy class offers excellent in-flight service, with individual screens, high-quality catering, progressive lighting and an air humidifier.
+Economy class offers excellent in-flight service (individual screens, quality catering, progressive lighting and air humidifiers).
 There is plenty of legroom and elbow room, with 79 cm of space between each row.
 30 kg baggage allowance (in 1 or 2 baggage items).
 A choice of 3 menus.

 The on-board staff are smiling and attentive to passengers' needs.